Provider Information on Early Years Entitlements Funding

 Early Years Funding Process: The Early Years Funding Portal for Nottingham City providers registered to offer funded places opens once per term for claims.
 Providers will receive an automated email with your personal link to the portal

-The Department for Education published an 'Easy Explainer: Early Years Funding Rates' document to explain how national LA funding rates for the early years entitlements (published December 2024) have been calculated and the processes that these hourly rates need to go through to reach an agreed local funding formulae and provider hourly rates for Nottingham City for 2025-26.
+The Department for Education published an 'Easy Explainer: Early Years Funding Rates' designed to support providers to understand the early years funding system.
+It includes details on why funding rates vary by age, including the interaction between ratios and funding rates, and what costs the hourly funding rates cover.
+It explains how national LA funding rates have been calculated and the processes that these hourly rates need to go through to reach an agreed local funding formulae and provider hourly rates for Nottingham City for 2025-26.

 Our consultation on the funding rates for the early years entitlements for 2025/26 closed on 31st January 2025 and feedback was shared with early years providers in the PVI sector at the Annual Business Meeting on 6th February 2025 and with schools and academies at the Early Years Funding Briefing for Headteachers and Business Managers on 11th February 2025.
 Full presentations from these meetings can be found in the 'Information for Schools' section on this funding page and here for the PVI Sector.